 - The employer examines the employment eligibility and identity document(s) that the employee presents to determine whether the document(s) are genuine.

 - The employer then fills in section 2 relating to the documents provided by the employee.

-- Section 1 should not be completed before the employee accepted a job offer.
+- Section 1 should never be completed before the employee accepts a job offer.

 - The list of acceptable documents can be found on the last page of the form.